easyw/kicadStepUpMod/README.md

 Download and install your corresponding version of FreeCAD from [wiki Download page](http://www.freecadweb.org/wiki/Download) and either install

 - automatically using the [FreeCAD Add-on Manager](https://github.com/FreeCAD/FreeCAD-addons) (bundled in to FreeCAD under Tools Menu)
+  **(*) There is a known issue in FreeCAD Addons Manager on Linux**

-- manually by copying the kicadStepUpMod folder to the Mod sub-directory of the FreeCAD application.
+- manually by copying the kicadStepUpMod folder to the Mod sub-directory of the FreeCAD application

+- manually by following the standard installation [FreeCAD Installing more workbenches](https://wiki.freecad.org/Installing_more_workbenches)

 StepUp Cheat sheet
 ------------------